 Scholarship on private governance presents contradictory theories and findings regarding how regulations change over time.
 We find this to be a symptom of inconsistent measures of regulatory stringency that either focus on a few salient policy components or make sweeping generalizations.
 To remedy this, we offer a framework to disentangle three often-conflated components of regulatory stringency—scope, prescriptiveness, and performance levels.
 This framework allows scholars to better assess theorized patterns policy change, including “racing to the bottom”, “ratcheting up”, “converging”, or “diverging.”
 We apply our framework to competing U.S. forestry certification programs and assess the hypotheses that industry-backed programs target less costly types of stringency than activist-backed programs.
 We find an “upwardly diverging” pattern in policy prescriptiveness—with the activist-backed program targeting issues that impose costs on firms, while the industry-backed alternative mostly targeted issues that benefit firms regardless of activist pressure.
-These results resolve a debate over whether these programs have converged.
-More broadly, These results demonstrate how disaggregating policy components can improve theory building and testing.
+These results demonstrate how disaggregating policy components can improve theory building and testing.

 1 Introduction